pauler285/pauler285.github.io/_posts/2022-06-14-aws-immersion-day.md

 * Lab Environment login: [https://dashboard.eventengine.run/login](https://dashboard.eventengine.run/login)
 * Use event hash: **3c4f-1e47bd6374-34**
+* Set a team name (this helps for the troubleshooting)
 * Choose “Email One-Time Password (OTP)” and use your company email id (check your SPAM too) – this might take 1 or 2 minutes to arrive.
 * Click **“AWS Console”** to access the AWS Console